Anachrony (2017) – Temporal anomalies, fractures and paradoxes

-The game combines resource management, worker placement, and building construction, all in a system where timeline management and good planning are essential.
-Players must also equip their workers with exoskeletons to explore the wastelands outside their capital.
+The game combines resource management, worker placement, and building construction, all within a system where time management and careful planning are essential.
+Players must also equip their workers with exoskeletons to explore the devastated lands outside their capital.

-Anachrony is one of the best worker placement games in my collection.
-I love its tempo, the ramp-up, its mechanics of manipulating resources through time, and the universe it immerses us in.
-The wide variety of buildings available enriches the gameplay options as the game progresses.
+I also love its pacing, its gradual build-up, and the world it immerses us in.
+The wide variety of available buildings enriches the gameplay options as the game progresses.

-Here are some tips shared by the story author, they were published during an AMA (Ask me anything) on Reddit:
+Here are some tips shared by the author, published during an AMA (Ask me anything) on Reddit:

 -> Get water income early.